Alexandra W. Logue

 Alexandra W. Logue is an academic and behavioral scientist.
-She is currently a Research Professor in CASE (Center for Advanced Study in Education) of the Graduate Center of The City University of New York She is also a member of the Graduate Center's Behavior Analysis Training Area in the Psychology Ph.D.
+She is currently a research professor in CASE (Center for Advanced Study in Education) of the Graduate Center of the City University of New York She is also a member of the Graduate Center's Behavior Analysis Training Area in the Psychology Ph.D.
 Program.
-From 2008 to 2014, she was the Executive Vice Chancellor and University Provost of CUNY, the CUNY system's Chief Academic Officer.
-She also served as provost and a professor at NYIT.
+From 2008 to 2014, she was the Executive Vice Chancellor and University Provost of City University of New York, the CUNY system's Chief Academic Officer.
+She also served as provost and a professor at New York Institute of Technology.

 Education

 Alexandra W. Logue attended Harvard University, receiving her A.B. in Psychology Magna Cum Laude in 1974, and her Ph.D. in Experimental Psychology in 1978.
 As a senior in college and in graduate school she interacted extensively with B. F. Skinner, as well as with other members of the Harvard University behavior analysis faculty.
 Her dissertation was entitled "Taste Aversion and the Generality of the Laws of Learning", a version of which was subsequently published in Psychological Bulletin.